paulhagstrom/a3-vertical/README.md

-a3wheel
+a3-vertical

-A game for the Apple ///
+Vertical scrolling games for the Apple ///

 Paul Hagstrom, July 2023

-Another Apple /// game, kind of a tech demo, but focusing specifically on the thing that lets you shift the vertical thingiewhatsit.
+A couple of work in progress games to be described at KFest 2023.

+Lazy River

+boat on a river

+Logdrive

+a lot of logs on a river

+spyhunter?

+parallax?

+relics

+old stuff that hasn't been cleaned up yet

 ## Compilation ##